BRUNSWICK COUNTY BOARD OF EDUCATION

 When is it appropriate for me to address the Board?

 The Board of Education, as an elected representative body of the school district, wishes to provide a forum for citizens to express interests and concerns related to the school district.
 Any individual who desires to speak on a school-related problem must notify the executive assistant to the Superintendent, Chairman and/or Superintendent by 12:00 noon on the working day prior to the Board of Education meeting.
 Individuals desiring to speak should include their name, address, telephone number, and topic for speaking so that information will be available after the Board meeting for follow-up, if appropriate.
-Presentations will be limited to five minutes per person or five minutes per organization.
+Presentations will be limited to three minutes per person.
 If the matter is presently under review by the administration, then the Chairman may defer the individual's appearance to the next Board meeting.
 Once scheduled to appear before the board persons should arrive to the board meeting at least 15 minutes early and officially sign in to address the board members.

 How do I address an individual issue or concern?